aakarshkumarsaksham/OverStock/README.md

 * Our skills in JavaScript and DOM manipulation became better.

-* We all learned how to plan a project and execute that.
+* We all learned how to plan project and execution.